-Our approach grows isomorphic subgraphs similarly as Cook and Holder's^{2,3} approach to subgraph discovery with the main difference that it checks for overlap between growing subgraphs.
+Our system grows isomorphic subgraphs similarly as Cook and Holder's [2][3] approach to frequent subgraphs discovery with the main difference that it checks for overlap between growing subgraphs.
 The overlap allows us to propose recursive grammar rules.
 There are other systems which search for frequent subgraphs in a graph and therefore they could possibly be adopted to graph grammar inference.
-Kuramochi and Karypis10 developed FSG.
-Yan and Han introduced gSpan.18
+Kuramochi and Karypis [8] developed FSG.
+Yan and Han introduced gSpan [14].